Health Indicator Report of Cesarean Delivery in Low Risk Women

 State Target: 16.7 percent

-Other ObjectivesHealthy People 2020 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
+Other ObjectivesHealthy People 2030 is a comprehensive set of health objectives developed by the U.S. Department of Health and Human Services (DHHS).
 Healthy People provides science-based, 10-year national objectives for improving the health of all Americans.
 For three decades, Healthy People has established benchmarks and monitored progress over time.
-Healthy People 2020 has two objectives related to cesarean birth.
-Objective MICH 7.1 aims to reduce the rate of cesarean birth among low risk women with no prior cesarean birth to 23.9%.
-Objective MICH 7.2 aims to reduce cesarean births among low risk women with a prior cesarean birth to 81.7%.
+Healthy People 2030 has one objective related to cesarean birth.
+Objective MICH-06 aims to reduce the rate of cesarean birth among low risk women with no prior cesarean birth to 23.6%.

-How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior cesarean birth decreased from 10.3% in 2009 to 8.3% in 2018.
-The rate of cesarean birth among low risk women with a prior cesarean birth decreased from 81.5% in 2009 to 74% in 2018.
-Utah exceeds the Healthy People 2020 objectives on both measures.
+How Are We Doing?In Utah, the rate of cesarean birth among low risk women with no prior cesarean birth decreased from 10.3% in 2009 to 8.6% in 2019, exceding the Healthy People 2030 objective.
+The rate of cesarean birth among low risk women with a prior cesarean birth decreased from 81.5% in 2009 to 73.0% in 2019.

-How Do We Compare With the U.S.?The overall cesarean rate in the U.S. increased from 20.8% in 1997 to 31.9% in 2018.
-Similarly, the Utah overall cesarean rate increased from 15.9% in 1997 to 22.6% in 2018.
-The Utah rate of cesarean birth among low risk women with no prior cesarean birth was 8.3% in 2018.
-The U.S. rate of cesarean birth among low risk women with no prior cesarean birth was 25.9% in 2018.
-The Utah rate of cesarean birth among low risk women with a prior cesarean birth was 74.0% in 2018.
-The U.S. rate of cesarean birth among ALL women with a prior cesarean birth was 86.7% in 2018.
+How Do We Compare With the U.S.?The overall cesarean rate in the U.S. increased from 20.8% in 1997 to 31.7% in 2019.
+Similarly, the Utah overall cesarean rate increased from 15.9% in 1997 to 22.9% in 2019.
+The Utah rate of cesarean birth among low risk women with no prior cesarean birth was 8.6% in 2019.
+The U.S. rate of cesarean birth among low risk women with no prior cesarean birth was 25.6% in 2019.
+The Utah rate of cesarean birth among low risk women with a prior cesarean birth was 73.0% in 2019.
+The U.S. rate of cesarean birth among ALL women with a prior cesarean birth is not available for 2019.